Lauritz Dorenfeldt Jenssen

 Lauritz Dorenfeldt Jenssen (4 February 1801 - 7 June 1859) was a Norwegian businessman and politician.

 He was born in Throndhjem as the son of businessman Matz Jenssen (1760–1813) and his wife Anna, née Schjelderup Dorenfeldt (1763–1846).
-His older brothers Jens Nicolai and Hans Peter ran the family company Jenssen & Co; Jens Nicolai later founding a rivalling company Jenssen & Sønner in 1837.
+His older brothers Jens Nicolai Jenssen and Hans Peter Jenssen, Sr. ran the family company Jenssen & Co; Jens Nicolai later founding a rivalling company Jenssen & Sønner in 1837.
 Lauritz Dorenfeldt Jenssen enrolled as a student in 1821, and graduated with the cand.theol. degree in 1831.
 However, he did not become a priest.
 In 1836 he bought the farm Ranheim in the parish of Strinden for 23,000 Norwegian speciedaler, and ran a "significant" industrial company here.
 He also served as mayor of Strinden municipality, from 1844 to 1845 and 1850 to 1853.

 In July 1836, Jenssen married Karen Amalie Hagerup (1811–1890), a daughter of Caspar Peter Hagerup and sister of Henrik Steffens Hagerup.
 Their son Lauritz established the paper factory Ranheims Papirfabrik, and also served as a politician.
 Through his son, Lauritz Dorenfeldt Jenssen was the grandfather of chemical engineer Margot Dorenfeldt and politicians Hans Jørgen and Worm Hirsch Darre-Jenssen.
 Through his sister Nicoline, who married his wife's brother Henrik Steffens Hagerup, he was also the uncle of Prime Minister Francis Hagerup.